 In fact, our efforts to take care of the environment go beyond just recycling properly.
 We also plant a tree for every phone that we receive.
 With more than 600 million phones available for recycling, that’d make a veritable forest — many forests have far fewer trees.

 In doing our part, we also strive to do right by those who use our service.
 We continually pay top dollar (30 percent more than many competitors) for used phones, and we accept a wide range of Apple and Android devices.
 We’ll take phones going back to the iPhone 7, and similarly aged Samsung devices.

 Additionally, we’ve partnered with the UPS Stores in order to make drop-off easy.
 The chain has more than 5,000 locations nationwide, and one likely is only a few miles from you.

 This not only makes it convenient to turn over your phone, but it even helps reduce vehicle emissions when doing so.
 Once at the store UPS is able to group our shipment together, which further minimizes the environmental impact of selling phones.
 (Bonus: take public transit to one of the many locations, reducing emissions even more.

 To sell your old phone with us, fill out our short online form.
 Once complete, you can see just what your phone is worth.
-Tak it to a UPS Store afterward, and we’ll pay instantly via Paypal or MoneyGram.
+Tak it to a UPS Store afterward, and we’ll pay instantly via Paypal.
 Get rewarded for doing your part by responsibly recycling old phones today.